2 User-Friendly Plugins to Hide WooCommerce Products

 Letting logged in users see your private store

-You can then choose whether or not to Hide the login form… that displays for users who aren’t logged in:
+You can also choose whether or not to Hide the login form… that displays for users who aren’t logged in:

 Three different options to hide WooCommerce products